• Bence & the Prussic Acid

 16 Wednesday Dec 2009

-Posted by administrator in Borden Family, Borden Spaces and Places, Borden-related gravesites, Fall River Now and Then, Oak Grove Cemetery, Potpourri
+Posted by Shelley in Borden Family, Borden Spaces and Places, Borden-related gravesites, Fall River Now and Then, Oak Grove Cemetery, Potpourri

 All across the country families now make their way to cemeteries carrying Christmas wreaths and baskets filled with artificial holly, greens and pinecones and red velvet bows.
 Our dead should not be forgotten at this family time of year.